janeon/automatedLabHelper/README.md

 optional arguments:
   -h, --help      show this help message and exit
-  -a, --all       print all errors (including those with value 0) -p, --progress  print the name of each file as it is processed
+  -a, --all       print all messages (including those with value 0) -p, --progress  print the name of each file as it is processed
 ```

-By default, `ranking.py` will only output error codes with prevalences greater than 0.
+By default, `ranking.py` will only output message codes with prevalences greater than 0.

 ### checkers/return-not-caught-checker.py (located under checkers folder)